SiddharthaAnand/dblp-spider/README.md

 ### Sample json data
 This is the sample data that you might get after the crawl is over.
+You can optionally use the in-built json package to pretty print the contents of the json file.
+You can google it to know how to use it.
 ```
 >>> head dblp_json.jl
 {